Shifting from Volume to Value

 Resources

-The following resources are designed to build your understanding of value-based care from the foundational concept to practical application.
-Start with the first video to grasp the core principles, then proceed to the second to learn about MIPS, a key program that puts these ideas into action.
+The following resources are designed to build your understanding of value-based care from foundational concepts to practical application.
+The collection functions as a guided learning path: begin with the videos to grasp the framework, then use the handouts to see how to put those ideas into action.

 Value-Based Care: Why It Matters to Clinicians and Healthcare Staff